 Let’s discuss these needs a little more to find out which family broadband plans are best suited to meet them.

 The answers to these questions will give you an idea about data usage and speed that will optimise your use.
-The fact is that even though the internet is used for a combination of homework, streaming, downloading or socialising, it’s actually mostly used for streaming and socialising.
-There is no doubt that families with kids require large amounts of data and the last thing you want is your internet slowing down because your teenager used up all the data, streaming videos all night!
+The fact is that even though the internet is used for a combination of homework, streaming, downloading or socialising, data-wise these usages aren’t equal.
+Streaming and gaming are the biggest data suckers, while email, news and social media are not.
+Most families with kids require large amounts of data.
+The last thing you want is your internet slowing down because your teenager used up all the data, streaming videos all night!